CosmWasm/cosmwasm.github.io/docs/tutorial/writing-contracts/contract-creation.md

 # Contract creation

-The easiest and recommended way to start working on a new CøsmWasm contract is to generate it from the [`cw-template`](https://github.com/CosmWasm/cw-template).
+The easiest and recommended way to start working on a new CosmWasm contract is to generate it from the [`cw-template`](https://github.com/CosmWasm/cw-template).

 ```shell title="terminal"